shivam4035/Flight-Management-System/README.md

 # For running
- * Clone the whole project.
+ * Clone the whole project from the master branch.
  * Up the Eureka Service, followed by Spring Cloud Config Server.
  * Next Up the Flight Service -> User Service -> Api Gateway
  * Explore the endpoints on postman.